MrYossu/Pixata.Utilities/Pixata.Google/README.md

 `TryAsync<DriveFile> GetWebLink(string fileId)` - Gets a link that allows anyone with permissions to access the file.
 Note that you will probably need to set at least some permission on the file before you can generate a link.
 See the SetPermission method above

+`Try<byte[]> DownloadFile(string fileId)` - Gets the contents of the file as a byte array.
+Note that this method returns a `Try`, not a `TryAsync` like the other emthods here, so should not (and connot) be awaited.
+Otherwise, the usage is the same.

 `TryAsync<string> UploadFile(Stream file, string fileName, string mimeType, string folderId)` - Uploads a file to the folder whose `Id` is passed

 `TryAsync<Unit> MoveFile(string fileId, string newFolderId)` - Move the file to a new folder